MayaTakenOutOfCode/MayaTakenOutOfCode/README.md

 # Hi there 👋
-## I am Maya, a girl who's into programming!
+## I am Nari, a girl who's into programming!
 ---
 **What do I know?**
 1. **Programming Languages:**